After shooting to newfound internet stardom, Kim Ye-ji insists that ‘nothing has changed much’ since the Olympics

 Earlier this year, the internet fell in love with the South Korean for her stone-cold appearance with a pistol at a World Cup event in Baku, Azerbaijan, in May, and then, more prominently, at the Olympics in Paris, praising her “main character energy” and “the most aura I have ever seen in an image.”

-But when she puts down her pistol down, her sharp expression turns into a more relaxed demeanor, and she habitually raises her right eyebrow as she speaks, revealing a side not known to the masses.
+But when she puts down her pistol, her sharp expression turns into a more relaxed demeanor, and she habitually raises her right eyebrow as she speaks, revealing a side not known to the masses.

 “Nothing has changed much after the Olympics,” she humbly tells CNN Sport.